-- All financial aid is based on a student’s “Cost of Attendance” or budget.
+- All financial aid is based on your “Cost of Attendance” or budget.
 This budget is based on your actual enrollment.
 If you have questions about the maximum amount of aid you can receive, or how your aid is affected by your budget, please call or visit our office.

 - Work-study students who wish to work after June 20 must have completed the 2017-18 aid application process and have a 2017-18 work-study award.
 In addition, you must be enrolled in at least 6 credits for fall 2017 (graduate students, 5 credits).
 Your supervisor must also complete a Hire New Candidate form before you may continue working on or after July 1.
 New work-study students may work using work-study funding June 30.

 - Students may be eligible for PLUS loans if they are enrolled at least half-time (6 undergraduate, 5 graduate credits) during summer.
 Applications for summer Grad PLUS loans and the Parent PLUS loans are available at www.studentloans.gov beginning April 1, 2017.
 Deadlines for these loan requests are listed above.